 The Ogasawara Islands were discovered in 1593 by Ogasawara Sadayori, who claimed them for the Tokugawa Shogunate.
 But they remained largely uninhabited until 1830 when a small group of Westerners and Pacific Islanders established a colony on Chichijima.
 The islands officially became Japanese territory in 1875, and later served as military bases during the Second World War.
 After the war, they were occupied by the United States until 1968 when they were returned to Japan.

 The remoteness of the islands comes with a few minor inconveniences.
 Credit cards are accepted only by a small number of hotels and shops; however, cash withdrawal is possible through the postal ATMs found at the JA Bank branches on both islands (note limited business hours).
-Cell phone coverage is poor and limited to Docomo and au on Chichijima and Docomo only on Hahajima.
+Cell phone coverage is mostly limited to the populated areas of Chichijima and Hahajima.
 Internet access is available at the visitor center on Chichijima and a small number of shops and hotels.

 Futami Port on Chichijima Island

 Any Questions?
 Ask them in our question forum.